-- (a) "Adjusted weekly wage" is the wage currently paid as calculated under this rule. - (b) "Cost-of-living adjustments" or "collective bargaining adjustments" are increases or decreases in the wages of all workers performing the same or similar jobs for a specific employer.
-These adjustments are not variations in wages based on skills, merit, seniority, length of employment, or number of hours worked. - (c) "Earned income" means gross wages, salary, tips, commissions, incentive pay, bonuses, and the reasonable value of other consideration (such as housing, utilities, and food) received from all employers for services performed from all jobs held at the time of injury or aggravation.
+(a) "Adjusted weekly wage" is the wage currently paid as calculated under this rule.

+(b) "Cost-of-living adjustments" or "collective bargaining adjustments" are increases or decreases in the wages of all workers performing the same or similar jobs for a specific employer.
+These adjustments are not variations in wages based on skills, merit, seniority, length of employment, or number of hours worked.

+(c) "Earned income" means gross wages, salary, tips, commissions, incentive pay, bonuses, and the reasonable value of other consideration (such as housing, utilities, and food) received from all employers for services performed from all jobs held at the time of injury or aggravation.
 Earned income also means gross earnings from self-employment after deductions of business expenses excluding depreciation.
-Earned income does not include fringe benefits such as medical, life, or disability insurance, employer contributions to pension plans, or reimbursement of the worker's employment expenses such as mileage or equipment rental. - (d) "Job at aggravation" means the job or jobs the worker held on the date of the aggravation claim or, for a worker not employed at the time of aggravation, the last job or concurrent jobs held before the aggravation.
-Volunteer work does not constitute a job for purposes of this subsection. - (e) "Job at injury" is the job on which the worker originally sustained the compensable injury.
-For an occupational disease, the job at injury is the job the worker held at the time there is medical verification that the worker is unable to work because of the disability caused by the occupational disease. - (f) "Permanent employment" is a job with no projected end date or a job that had no projected end date at the time of hire.
-Permanent employment may be year-round or seasonal. - (g) "Permanent, year-round employment" is permanent employment in which the worker worked or was scheduled or projected to work in 48 or more calendar weeks a year.
+Earned income does not include fringe benefits such as medical, life, or disability insurance, employer contributions to pension plans, or reimbursement of the worker's employment expenses such as mileage or equipment rental.

+(d) "Job at aggravation" means the job or jobs the worker held on the date of the aggravation claim or, for a worker not employed at the time of aggravation, the last job or concurrent jobs held before the aggravation.
+The job does not need to be subject employment.
+Volunteer work is not a job for purposes of this subsection unless the worker is a subject worker under ORS 656.031 or 656.039, and the worker originally sustained the compensable injury at the volunteer job.

+(e) "Job at injury" is the job on which the worker originally sustained the compensable injury.
+For an occupational disease, the job at injury is the job the worker held at the time there is medical verification that the worker is unable to work because of the disability caused by the occupational disease.
+Volunteer work is not a job for purposes of this subsection unless the worker is a subject worker under ORS 656.031 or 656.039, and the worker originally sustained the compensable injury at the volunteer job.

+(f) "Permanent employment" is a job with no projected end date or a job that had no projected end date at the time of hire.
+Permanent employment may be year-round or seasonal.

+(g) "Permanent, year-round employment" is permanent employment in which the worker worked or was scheduled or projected to work in 48 or more calendar weeks a year.
 Paid leave is counted as work time.
 Permanent year-round employment includes trial service.
 It does not include employment with an annual salary set by contract or self-employment.

-- (h) "Temporary disability" means wage loss replacement for the job at injury. - (i) "Time of injury" means, in the case of an injury, the date of injury or, in the case of an occupational disease, the time there is medical verification that the worker is unable to work because of the disability caused by the occupational disease. - (i)(j) "Trial service" is employment designed to lead automatically to permanent, year-round employment subject only to the employee's satisfactory performance during the trial service period.
+(h) "Temporary disability" means wage loss replacement for the job at injury.

+(i) "Time of injury" means, in the case of an injury, the date of injury or, in the case of an occupational disease, the time there is medical verification that the worker is unable to work because of the disability caused by the occupational disease.

+(j) "Trial service" is employment designed to lead automatically to permanent, yearround employment subject only to the employee's satisfactory performance during the trial service period.